 How to effortlessly delete any app using MacKeeper

 It can take you anything from five to 30 minutes to manually remove an app on your Mac.
 If you have only a minute to spare, consider using MacKeeper.
-The app’s Smart Uninstaller feature can help you get rid of any app in just a few clicks.
+As well as security and optimization features, it includes app uninstaller software for Mac users, which can help you get rid of any app in just a few clicks.

 Follow these steps to remove any app on your Mac: